 Catz earned her doctorate in clinical psychology from Louisiana State University in 1997.
 She earned a master’s degree in experimental psychology from the College of William and Mary in Virginia, and a bachelor’s degree in psychology from Muhlenberg College in Pennsylvania.

-In addition to leading and collaborating on numerous federally funded research projects and serving on National Institutes of Health review panels, Catz has contributed as an author or co-author to more than 100 publications.
+In addition to serving as the doctor of philosophy program director and leading and collaborating on numerous federally funded research projects and serving on National Institutes of Health review panels, Catz has contributed as an author or co-author to more than 100 publications.
 Her work has been published in high-impact, peer-reviewed publications, including the Journal of the American Medical Association (JAMA), Health Psychology, AIDS and Behavior, and the American Journal of Preventive Medicine.